 Writing Task

-Description Participants are asked to freely write on a given topic from the experimenter.
+Description This is an exploratory task, intended to identify behavioral features of self-regulation.
+Participants are asked to freely write on a given topic from the experimenter.

 Identified Description Participants are asked to write for 5 minutes in response to the prompt "what happened in the last month?"
 The task is meant to be unconstrained and exploratory, potentially allowing the identification of behavioral features (derived from the response times of individual key presses, as well as the actual content) that are predictive of other, more traditional self-regulatory measurements of interest.
 The data will be analyzed using standard methods for sentiment analysis as well as advanced methods for natural language processing.